Random Testing

 USCG covered employees may be combined with DOT covered employees in drug testing pools even though the USCG is now part of the Department of Homeland Security.

-Current FMCSA Random testing requirements regarding how many random tests must be done in a calendar year are 50% for drugs and 10% for alcohol.
+Current FMCSA Random testing requirements state that employers must test 50% of drivers for drugs and 10% for alcohol each calendar year.

-If your drivers are in a consortium pool for Random selections, the group needs to meet the minimum testing requirements for drugs and alcohol.
-All you need to do to be in compliance with your Random requirement is to send your employees in for testing when you receive a Random selection.
+If your drivers participate in a consortium pool for random selections, the group must meet the minimum testing requirements for both drugs and alcohol.
+You can stay compliant by sending your employees for testing whenever you receive a random selection.

-If your drivers are in a company pool, then you will need at least 8 drivers random tested for drugs and 2 for alcohol to meet the 50% and 10% requirements.
+If your drivers belong to a company pool, you must test at least 8 drivers for drugs to meet the 50% threshold.
+Additionally, you need to test 2 drivers for alcohol to satisfy the 10% requirement.

 Are you wondering when to send employees for random testing?
 If you are a client of InOut Labs, your DER will receive an email from us with your selection list for the period.
 The DER chooses the time to send the employees for testing, and is responsible for completing the tests by the end of the selection period (usually the end of the quarter).